SashaGordin/join-the-siege/README.md

 ## Overview

-At Heron, we’re using AI to automate document processing workflows in financial services and beyond.
+At Heron, we're using AI to automate document processing workflows in financial services and beyond.
 Each day, we handle over 100,000 documents that need to be quickly identified and categorised before we can kick off the automations.

 This repository provides a basic endpoint for classifying files by their filenames.
 However, the current classifier has limitations when it comes to handling poorly named files, processing larger volumes, and adapting to new industries effectively.

 **Your task**: improve this classifier by adding features and optimisations to handle (1) poorly named files, (2) scaling to new industries, and (3) processing larger volumes of documents.

 This is a real-world challenge that allows you to demonstrate your approach to building innovative and scalable AI solutions.
-We’re excited to see what you come up with!
+We're excited to see what you come up with!
 Feel free to take it in any direction you like, but we suggest:

 ### Part 1: Enhancing the Classifier